AYLIEN/datascience-project-quickstarter/README.md

 You can also provide all required arguments directly, e.g.:
 ```
-quickstart --path ~/projects/cool-project --libname cool_library
+quickstart --path cool-project --libname cool_library
 ```
-This will create a project in `~/projects/cool-project` , including a Python package/library named `cool_library`.
+This will create a project in `cool-project` , including a Python package/library named `cool_library`.

 Next, create and activate a new project-specific environment (we like [miniconda](https://docs.conda.io/en/latest/miniconda.html)):
 ```